-Reflecting these adverse trends, Aldar Investments experienced both reduced revenue from its investment properties in 2017 (driven by lower average occupancy and lease rates) and falling hospitality revenue in each of 2016 and 2017 (reflecting lower average daily rates and revenue per available room in each year).
-In addition, the generally weaker market conditions resulted in net fair value losses on its investment properties in both 2016 and 2017 and impairment charges in respect of its hospitality properties in each of 2015, 2016 and 2017.
-In the six months ended 30 June 2018, Aldar Investments' revenue from its investment properties increased slightly and its hospitality revenue fell slightly, in each case compared to the corresponding period in 2017.
-In addition, in the six months ended 30 June 2018, Aldar Investments experienced net fair value losses on its investment properties of AED 191 million compared to AED 40 million for the corresponding period in 2017.
-This increase reflected a fair value reduction of AED 150 million based on an internal assessment of the potential value impact of certain Yas Mall tenant support measures taken.
+Reflecting these adverse trends, Aldar Investments experienced both reduced revenue from its investment properties in 2017 and 2018 (driven by lower average occupancy and lease rates) and falling hospitality revenue in each of 2016, 2017 and 2018 (reflecting lower ADRs and revenue per available room in each year).
+In addition, the generally weaker market conditions resulted in net fair value losses on its investment properties in each of 2016, 2017 and 2018 and impairment charges in respect of its hospitality properties in each of 2016, 2017 and 2018.
+In the six months ended 30 June 2019, Aldar Investments' revenue from both its investment properties and its operating businesses increased compared to the corresponding period of 2018, although this was driven by significant acquisitions at the end of 2018.
+In addition, in the six months ended 30 June 2019, Aldar Investments experienced net fair value losses on its investment properties of AED 41 million compared to AED 191 million for the corresponding period of 2018.
+Furthermore, there were no impairment charges on the hospitality properties in the six months ended 30 June 2019.

-There is no assurance that Aldar Investments will not continue to be materially adversely affected in the future by negative economic or real estate market trends, particularly in light of the JLL expectations for the remainder of 2018 discussed above.
-These developments could result in any or all of the following outcomes:
+There is no assurance that Aldar Investments will not continue to be materially adversely affected in the future by negative economic or real estate market trends, particularly in light of the JLL expectations for the future as discussed above.
+These developments could result in some or all of the following outcomes:

-- reduced occupancy rates in Aldar Investments' investment properties, particularly its residential properties the majority of which are leased on rolling one-year contracts, which would reduce its revenue and its ability to recover certain operating costs such as service charges; - lower occupancy rates in Aldar Investments' hospitality properties which would reduce its revenue: - a reduction in Aldar Investments' ability to collect rent and service charge payments from tenants and other contractual payments on a timely basis or at all; - lower rent levels and the terms on which lease renewals and new leases are agreed being less favourable, thereby reducing profitability; - reduced demand for any properties which Aldar Investments may wish to sell, resulting in lower prices being achieved; - Aldar Investments' ability to obtain funding being constrained and/or a significant increase in its cost of funding; - negative changes in the fair value of Aldar Investments' investment properties; and - increased impairment charges in respect of Aldar Investments' hospitality properties.
+- reduced occupancy rates in Aldar Investments' investment properties, particularly its residential properties the majority of which are leased on rolling one-year contracts, which would reduce its revenue and its ability to recover certain operating costs such as service charges; - lower occupancy rates in Aldar Investments' hotel properties which would reduce its revenue; - a reduction in Aldar Investments' ability to collect rent and service charge payments from tenants and other contractual payments on a timely basis or at all: - lower rent levels and the terms on which lease renewals and new leases are agreed being less favourable, thereby reducing profitability; - reduced demand for any properties which Aldar Investments may wish to sell, resulting in lower prices being achieved; - Aldar Investments' ability to obtain funding being constrained and/or a significant increase in its cost of funding; - negative changes in the fair value of Aldar Investments' investment properties; and - increased impairment charges in respect of Aldar Investments' hospitality properties.